Chapter 3: Contingency Funding and Requirements Process

 In contingency environments, the importance of establishing procedures for generating PRs and developing requirements cannot be overstated.
 Contracting personnel need to receive clearly written, comprehensive requirements documents, detailed enough to guarantee the right goods and services are obtained.
 This ensures that what is contracted for meets the commander’s needs.
 Once a need is identified, securing adequate funding and generating contract requirements come next in the contingency contracting process.
 They can be accomplished simultaneously, or one at a time, but one thing is sure: both need to occur before contract award.
 The CCO should ensure the procedures are adequate and communicated to supporting personnel.

 Requirements from customers.
-Two main questions arise in regard to customer requirements while supporting contingency and humanitarian/peacekeeping operations:
+Two questions normally arise in regard to customer requirements while supporting contingency and humanitarian/peacekeeping operations:

 - How do customers submit requirements?